 - Bake for 10 minutes.
 Remove them and add the sparkling sugar at the point if you intend to.
 Let the cookies cool completely.
 Prior to dipping them into chocolate, put them in the freezer for 15-30 minutes.

 Make the Dipping Sauce

-Break up the bar, put the pieces and the tsp of coconut oil in a micro-wave safe bowl, and zap it for 60 seconds.
-Stir the melted chocolate until completely smoothie.
+- Break up the bar, put the pieces and the tsp of coconut oil in a micro-wave safe bowl, and zap it for 60 seconds.
+Stir the melted chocolate until completely smooth.

-Dip cooled cookies, and sprinkle immediately with the sparkling sugar.
+- Dip chilled cookies, and sprinkle immediately with the sparkling sugar.
 Store in a cool dry place in an air-tight container.